Prime Minister's Questions: The verdict

 The exchanges threatened to turn into the sort of dry trading of statistics we have seen from the two leaders on the NHS.

 Jeremy Corbyn said crime was going up and the police were starved of resources.
 Mrs May claimed it was going down and police budgets had gone up.
 They were using different sets of stats.
-Mr Corbyn was referring to recorded crime and the PM was using the British Crime Survey, a face-to-face study of victims' experiences.
+Mr Corbyn was referring to recorded crime and the PM was using the Crime Survey for England and Wales, a face-to-face study of victims' experiences.

 The Labour leader then quoted HM Inspector of Constabulary to back up his point that the thin blue line was at breaking point.